 You can expect an interesting mix of coursework, essays, exams and activity-based assignments.
 Your coursework could include problem-solving activities, consultancy projects, presentations and group or individual reports.
-You'll also be able to access support materials supported by materials accessed through our virtual learning environment (VLE).
+You'll also be able to access support materials supported by materials accessed through our learning management system (Canvas).

 All assessment is designed to allow you to demonstrate what you’ve learned, and to make sure you’re developing the knowledge and skills you need to complete the course.